 Although lightweight, it offers reliable suction power for effective cleaning.
 Works on carpet and hard floors.
-Has ample attachments, including a pet tool.
+Has ample attachments, including a pet hair tool.
 Equipped with LED headlights to boost visibility while you vacuum.
 Glides across hard floors effortlessly.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-Shark vacuums are incredibly flexible devices that can handle a wide range of cleaning needs.
-Still, if you want the one that's right for you, you must consider a few things.
+Shark vacuums are incredibly versatile devices that can handle a wide range of cleaning needs.
+Still, if you want to pick the one that's right for you, you must consider a few factors first.

 Below are some other key features found in Shark vacuums.

-Many models allow you to detach a smaller portion of the vacuum for a hand-vac mode.
-How perfect is that for smaller messes?
+One of the most notable features of many Shark vacuums is their versatility.
+You can take them apart for different uses.
+For example, many models allow you to detach a smaller portion of the vacuum for a hand-vac mode.
+How perfect is that when you want to clean up smaller messes?

 This is the technology the company employs to make sure allergens do not go back into the air after you vacuum them up.
 It’s perfect for the allergy conscious, as the company states the technology captures and traps 99.99 percent of dust and allergens.